ibpdas/ValueLine/architecture.md

  - Level 1 = Inputs you directly control
  - Level 2 = System maturity shaped by Level 1
  - Level 3 = Outcomes influenced by Level 2 and the wider system
- - Data sources feed evidence into all three levels